-The federal government provides financial assistance with the educational costs of permanently disabled students through the Canada Study Grant for the Accommodation of Students with Permanent Disabilities and the Canada Access Grant for Students with Permanent Disabilities.
+The federal government provides financial assistance with the educational costs of permanently disabled students through the Grant for Services and Equipments for Students with Permanent Disabilities and the Grant for Students with Permanent Disabilities.22

 Children with a severe disability may be eligible for the Child Disability Benefit.
 This is for low-income families whose child meets the criteria for the federal Disability Tax Credit.
-The monthly maximum from July 2009 to June 2010 is \$204.58.
+The monthly maximum from July 2011 to June 2012 is \$208.66.
 This benefit is included with the Children's Special Allowance that is paid to Children's Aid Societies.

 Ontario's Assistance for Children with Severe Disabilities (ACSD) helps parents with the costs of caring for a child with severe disabilities.
-The maximum monthly benefit per child is \$440.
+The maximum monthly benefit per child is \$450.
 Entitlement is based on the costs associated with the disability and the family's gross income.
 As noted before, if a disabled child is taken into care, ACSD is discontinued.